 And while all these initiatives are the frontrunners, it’s important to note that refiners have long excelled in integrating modern advances in order to maximize efficiency.
 While mitigation technologies will make the difference, ensuring the greatest efficiency of processes is core to ensuring a sustainable and lasting impact.
 By focusing on integration of petrochemicals, efficiencies of energy systems and the capture of emissions, the refining industry has integrated measures to achieve decarbonisation and set itself on the road to net-zero.

 The Global Refining & Petrochemicals Congress (GRPC) – India’s flagship downstream industry forum was instituted to facilitate collaboration on emerging challenges whilst building pathways for new downstream models that are agile, digital-led & resilient.

-Themed “Agility & Innovation for Downstream Resilience, Sustainability & Excellence”, GRPC 2022, will bring together, face to face, hundreds of policy makers, asset owners, licensors, contractors, technology majors & equipment suppliers from over 200 organisations.
+Themed “Future Downstream – Innovative, Resilient & Sustainable”, GRPC 2023, will bring together, face to face, hundreds of policy makers, asset owners, licensors, contractors, technology majors & equipment suppliers from over 200 organisations.

 Scheduled during 29-30 June 2023 at Hotel Le' Meridien, New Delhi, the 7th edition of the Global Refining & Petrochemicals Congress would offer a highly interactive knowledge exchange, bringing in fresh and objective perspectives on the global downstream industry, it’s challenges, opportunities & outlook!

 Copyright © 2022 GRPC/ENCIS | All Rights Reserved